felipecao/slack-lunch/README.md

 ## Running locally
 After checking out the code, the first thing you need to do is run `npm install`.
 This will download all the dependencies.

-Next, the simplest way of running this project locally is using `node server` (don't forget to set the previously mentioned environment variables).
+Next, the simplest way of running this project locally is using `npm run start` (don't forget to set the previously mentioned environment variables).
 This will start the app on port 3000 (usually) and from there on you can start `POST`ing to the API.
 E.g.: `curl -X POST -H "Content-Type: application/json" -d '{"user_name": "felipecao"}' "http://localhost:3000/places/show/"`.

-But `node server` has a downside: every time you make a change, you'll need to restart the app.
+But `npm run start` has a downside: every time you make a change, you'll need to restart the app.

 To get rid of this hassle, use `npm run dev`.
 Now every time you change a file, [nodemon](https://nodemon.io/) will take care of recompiling and reloading the app.

 ## TODO list
-* Add unit tests
+* Add integration tests (?)
-* Respond to Slack using JSON
-* Make responses visible to the entire channel
 * Add information about teams to data model
 * Check token id vs team provided on request
+* Refactor routers
+* Add support to addresses on /add
+* Add support to URL's on /add